yt8956gh/CCU-Data-Structure/DS_HW4/readme.txt

 4-1 interface

-There are these functions below in this program\n");
+There are these functions below in this program
      (i) Insert Node
      (s) search Node
      (d) delete Node